-- 1 Paragraph 17 of Ind AS 37 specifies that an obligating event is a past event that leads to a present obligation that an entity has no realistic alternative to settling. - 2 Paragraph 19 of Ind AS 37 states that provisions are recognised only for 'obligations arising from past events existing independently of an entity's future actions'. - The European Union's Directive on Waste Electrical and Electronic Equipment (WE&EE), which regulates the collection, treatment, recovery and environmentally sound disposal of waste equipment, has given rise to questions about when the liability for the decommissioning of WE&EE should be recognised.
+- Paragraph 17 of Ind AS 37 specifies that an obligating event is a past event that leads to a present obligation that an entity has no realistic alternative to settling. - 2 Paragraph 19 of Ind AS 37 states that provisions are recognised only for 'obligations arising from past events existing independently of an entity's future actions'. - The European Union's Directive on Waste Electrical and Electronic Equipment (WE&EE), which regulates the collection, treatment, recovery and environmentally sound disposal of waste equipment, has given rise to questions about when the liability for the decommissioning of WE&EE should be recognised.
 The Directive distinguishes between 'new' and 'historical' waste and between waste from private households and waste from sources other than private households.
 New waste relates to products sold after 13 August 2005.
-All household equipment sold before that date is deemed to give rise to historical waste for the purposes of the Directive. - 4 The Directive states that the cost of waste management for historical household equipment should be borne by producers of that type of equipment that are in the market during a period to be specified in the applicable legislation of each Member State (the measurement period).
-The Directive states that each Member State shall establish a mechanism to have producers contribute to costs proportionately 'e.g. in proportion to their respective share of the market by type of equipment.' - 5 Several terms used in this Appendix such as 'market share' and 'measurement period' may be defined very differently in the applicable legislation of individual Member States.
-For example, the length of the measurement period might be a year or only one month.
-Similarly, the measurement of market share and the formulae for computing the obligation may differ in the various national legislations.
-However, all of these examples affect only the measurement of the liability, which is not within the scope of this Appendix.
+All household equipment sold before that date is deemed to give rise to historical waste for the purposes of the Directive. - The Directive states that the cost of waste management for historical household equipment should be borne by producers of that type of equipment that are in the market during a period to be specified in the applicable legislation of each Member State (the measurement period).
+The Directive states that each Member State shall establish a mechanism to have producers contribute to costs proportionately 'e.g. in proportion to their respective share of the market by type of equipment.' - 5 Several terms used in this Appendix such as 'market share' and

-2 This Appendix is in the context of European Union.
+10 This Appendix is in the context of European Union.
 However, if similar regulations exist in other countries including India the principles as enunciated in this Appendix shall apply.